lydia-gao/LinkifyServices/docs/api.md

 ## Overview

-This document outlines the API endpoints for the SmartUrl service.
-SmartUrl allows users to:
+This document outlines the API endpoints for the Linkify service.
+Linkify allows users to:

-1. **User Management (in the future)**
+1. **User Management (more features in the future)**

    1. Create user accounts (username/password or Google)
    2. Login and logout via JWT authentication